obss/sahi/docs/postprocess/backends.md

 from sahi.predict import get_sliced_prediction
 from sahi.postprocess.backends import set_postprocess_backend

-# Use GPU-accelerated postprocessing when running on a CUDA machine
+# Use GPU-accelerated postprocessing when running on a CUDA or Apple Silicon machine
 set_postprocess_backend("torchvision")

 detection_model = AutoDetectionModel.from_pretrained(